Picea abies

 Contributed by: Mark Welchley

-Grows in forest plantations and other cultivated sites; escapes further into the woods.
+Grows in forest plantations and other cultivated sites; naturalized in the woods in moist rich soils.

 Present throughout the state.